Requesting a letter of recommendation

 - Provide enough time for your recommender to write your letter.
 If you know you are applying to schools or a fellowship, plan to ask your recommenders several months in advance.
 This is important for your recommender to have the time to write you a strong letter.
 It is also give you time, in case you need to identify additional recommenders.

 Writing a letter of recommendation

 Were you asked to write your own letter of recommendation when you requested a mentor to write a letter for you?
-Don’t worry – this is a common practice.
+Don’t worry – this is common practice.
 Writing your own letter is a great way to highlight exactly what you want the recommender to say.
 And it’s a great way to feel good about all of your amazing accomplishments.
 Don’t forget that your recommender still has the freedom to edit the letter as they please.
 We have annotated a recommendation letter to identify the important components.
-You can also find more examples of recommendation letters at this website.
+You can also find more examples of recommendation letters on this website.